 By submitting a paper, the authors confirm their authorship of the submitted article.
 Those submitting papers should carefully check that all those whose work (in research or writing) contributed to the paper are acknowledged as contributing authors.

 Funding for any type of publication should be stated within the publication.

 Authors should ensure that they clearly cite, reference and acknowledge all instances where they have used or been influenced by the work of others, including their own previously published articles and research material.
 Any form of plagiarism, including self plagiarism (redundant publication) will not be tolerated.

 2. First publication and copyright

-Original research articles submitted to the Russkij yazyk v naučnom osveščenii(Russian Language and Linguistic Theory) must not have been published as copyrighted material elsewhere.
-Manuscripts under consideration by the Russkij yazyk v nauchnom osveshchenii should not be submitted for review elsewhere.
+Original research articles submitted to the Russkij jazyk v naučnom osveščenii(Russian Language and Linguistic Theory) must not have been published as copyrighted material elsewhere.
+Manuscripts under consideration by the Russkij jazyk v nauchnom osveshchenii should not be submitted for review elsewhere.
 If an article reproduces research material, tables, images, the author must seek permission to use that material and fully acknowledge the owner and/or copyright owner of that material.